chriskirknielsen/chriskirknielsen.com/src/en/posts/2022-11-27-eleventy-asset-pipeline-precompiled-assets.md

     // Return a promise that handles generating the target output file return new Promise((success, failure) =>
-        // Create the folder structure if it doesn't exist, including subfolders thanks to `recursirve: true` fs.mkdir('./' + folder, { recursive: true }, (dirErr, path) => {
+        // Create the folder structure if it doesn't exist, including subfolders thanks to `recursive: true` fs.mkdir('./' + folder, { recursive: true }, (dirErr, path) => {
             if (dirErr) {
                 return failure(dirErr);